kineticstoolkit/kineticstoolkit_doc/html/_sources/timeseries_time_management.md

 plt.tight_layout()
 ```

-## Resampling to new times

-Instead of specifying a new frequency, we can resample directly on a new array of times.
-This is practical if we want to combine data from individual instruments thay may have their own sampling frequency.
+Instead of specifying a new frequency, we can resample directly to a new time array.
+This is practical to combine data from individual instruments thay may have their own sampling frequency.

 ```{code-cell} ipython3
 instrument1 = ktk.TimeSeries()